JenOrtiz42/JenOrtiz42/README.md

 ## Why, hello there!

 I'm currently working on **Starter Up**, an Android dough app that I designed, wrote, and even named with the assistance of AI.
 I previously had 0 Android knowledge.
 That's changed.
-Check out the repository for more about my experience.
+Go to the repository for my comments about the experience.

+Get in touch with me at JenOrtiz42@gmail.com

 <!--
 **JenOrtiz42/JenOrtiz42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.